 Sand – Quadrant III and IV.
 I would also add less important tasks to this category.
 To determine importance I use a qualifying question, explained later.

-The best approach is often to take care of the big rocks first before moving on to the less critical items.
+As can be seen from the video, the best approach was to take care of the big rocks first before moving on to the less critical items.
 This idea stuck in my mind and I wondered how to go about executing it in practice.
 The 7-Habits course advocates a weekly review where the big rocks are planned ahead of time.
 However, this still leaves many open points such as,

 What happens if important tasks come during the week?